mailboxer/mailboxer/README.md

 # Mailboxer 0.10.x [![](https://secure.travis-ci.org/ging/mailboxer.png)](http://travis-ci.org/ging/mailboxer) [![](https://gemnasium.com/ging/mailboxer.png)](https://gemnasium.com/ging/mailboxer)

-This project is based on the need of a private message system for [ging / social\_stream](https://github.com/ging/social_stream).
-Instead of creating our core message system heavily dependent on our development we are trying to implement a generic and potent messaging gem.
+This project is based on the need for a private message system for [ging / social\_stream](https://github.com/ging/social_stream).
+Instead of creating our core message system heavily dependent on our development, we are trying to implement a generic and potent messaging gem.

-After looking for a good gem to use we notice the lack of messaging gems and functionality in them.
-Mailboxer tries to fill this emptiness giving a powerfull and generic message system.
-It supports the use of conversations with two or more recipients, send notification to a recipient (intended to be used as system notifications “Your picture has new comments”, “John Doe has updated its document”, etc.), emails the messageable model (if configured to do so).
-It has a complete use of a `Mailbox` object for each messageable with `inbox`, `sentbox` and `trash`.
+After looking for a good gem to use we noticed the lack of messaging gems and functionality in them.
+Mailboxer tries to fill this void delivering a powerful and flexible message system.
+It supports the use of conversations with two or more participants, sending notifications to recipients (intended to be used as system notifications “Your picture has new comments”, “John Doe has updated his document”, etc.), and emailing the messageable model (if configured to do so).
+It has a complete implementation of a `Mailbox` object for each messageable with `inbox`, `sentbox` and `trash`.

 The gem is constantly growing and improving its functionality.
 As it is used with our parallel development [ging / social\_stream](https://github.com/ging/social_stream) we are finding and fixing bugs continously.
 If you want some functionality not supported yet or marked as TODO, you can create an [issue](https://github.com/ging/mailboxer/issues) to ask for it.
-It will be a great feedback for us, and we will know what you may find useful of the gem.
+It will be great feedback for us, and we will know what you may find useful in the gem.

 Mailboxer was born from the great, but outdated, code from [lpsergi / acts*as*messageable](https://github.com/psergi/acts_as_messageable).

-We are now working to make an exhaustive documentation and some wiki pages in order to make even easier to use the gem at its full potencial.
+We are now working to make exhaustive documentation and some wiki pages in order to make it even easier to use the gem to its full potencial.
 Please, give us some time if you find something missing or [ask for it](https://github.com/ging/mailboxer/issues).